xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

 Remember the topology for the NCS5508 setup?: ![NCS5500 Setup Topology](<https://xrdocs.github.io/application-hosting/tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2/#ncs5500-setup)

-In order to reach the internet, the NCS5508 needs to be configured with a default route through the Management port which is NAT-ted to the outside world through devbox.
+In order to reach the internet, the NCS5508 needs to be configured with a default route through the Management port which is NAT-ted (using iptables Masquerade rules, not shown here) to the outside world through devbox.

 Read the note below if you need a refresher on the routing in XR's linux kernel:
 >